michi84o/AccessBattle/README.md

 '5pb.' in any way.

 It is still in development.
+I do not accept pull requests until I have released the first fully working version.

 Build v0.1 contains a singleplayer mode with a very stupid AI.
-Build v0.2a is a complete rewrite and contains the alpha of multiplayer mode.
+Build v0.3a is a complete rewrite and contains the alpha of multiplayer mode.

 - Current status: Work in progress (taking a break until mid September 2017)
   - Multiplayer is in alpha.
 There are some bugs and features are missing (WIP)
   - Singleplayer will be implemented later.

 - Known Issues:
-  - Network game menu won't update game list after game finished (fixed in code)
   - Server has no user management yet.
 Any client is accepted, no passwords.
   - If you abort during join the menus will be gone
   - It is currently not possible to leave a game
   - Game might screw up if one client disconnects
-  - No indication which cards can be seen by opponent (fixed in code)
-  - Created game is not joined if Non-ASCII characters were used for its name (WIP)
   - Rematch does not work sometimes

-I do not accept pull requests until I have released the first fully working version.

 The main game engine is inside a separate DLL so that people can program their own user interface for it.
 The DLL should